cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-workflow.md

 ### Sync GUID

 To make environment workflows have a Sync GUID.
-The sync GUID is made from three parts:
+The sync GUID has three parts:

-1.
+1. The Sync GUID, which is the GUID from the origin environment.
+In the origin environment, the GUID and Sync GUID will be the same.
+The origin environment GUID becomes the base for all future data experience installations.
+1. The current environment GUID, which
 ### Export and install process between instances

 If you export data from environment A and install it into environment B, and later plan to export from Instance B, use the original DXD GUID.
 This GUID can now be found in the **Sync GUID** column under the **Data Experience Definitions** table in Instance B.